Treatment Team and Services

 In addition, we offer the following specialized programs:

-Psychological services are an integral part of the Center for Rehabilitative Medicine - Herring Campus.
+Psychological services are an integral part of the Center for Rehabilitative Medicine.
 We recognize the normal emotional and psychological impact created by the various conditions that bring patients to rehabilitation.
 We believe that, in order to be successful, we must assist patients and their families in addressing these issues.

 Wii Fit is an effective rehabilitation system for patients revocering from stroke, neurological injury and broken bones.
 Because the games are motion sensitive, patients' movements are similar to those in traditional therapy methods, but the distraction of the game can sometimes eliminate the discomfort.